juhp/ostree-pin/README.md

   -p,--rollback            Pin previous (rollback) deployment
 ```

+If you forgot to pin the previous deployment before booting into a newer one,
+you can use `--rollback` to pin it from the newer deployment.

 ## Install
 Needs the Fedora `ostree-devel` package (or better `ghc-gi-ostree-devel`)
 or `libostree-dev` (Debian/Ubuntu).
 Also needs ghc and cabal-install (or stack).